angular/angular/aio/tools/examples/README.md

 Many of the documentation pages contain snippets of code examples.
 These snippets are extracted from real working example applications, which are stored in sub-folders of the [aio/content/examples/](.) folder.
 Each example can be built and run independently.
-Each example also provides e2e tests (and some of them unit tests), which are run as part of our CircleCI `test_docs_examples*` jobs, to verify that the examples continue to work as expected, as changes are made to the core Angular libraries.
+Each example also provides tests (mostly e2e and occasionally unit tests), which are run as part of our CircleCI `test_docs_examples*` jobs, to verify that the examples continue to work as expected, as changes are made to the core Angular libraries.

 In order to build, run and test these examples independently, you need to install dependencies into their sub-folder.
 Also there are a number of common boilerplate files that are needed to configure each example's project.